galakhov/tg-channelposts-aggregator/README.md

 Additionally, the monstache should be properly configured (for the default settings see the [monstache.config.default.toml file](https://github.com/galakhov/tg-channelposts-aggregator/blob/master/monstache.config.default.toml)).

-The persistent monstache process can be finally started like this:
+The persistent monstache process can be finally started like that:

 ```
 monstache -f monstache.config.toml &